 The Textile Printing Workshop is a learning environment for education, research and artistic activity.
-In the workshop there are opportunities to colour and pattern textiles by dyeing, painting, mechanical printing and printing.
-The techniques available include reactive dyeing, painting, (hand) printing and digital textile printing, acid dyeing and printing, dyeing and printing with reactive and acid dyes, digital textile printing with reactive dye inks, pigment printing, disperse (dye) printing, resist felting, white and coloured resist techniques, discharge and crimping.
+In the workshop there are opportunities to colour and pattern textiles by different methods.
+The techniques available include dyeing and printing with reactive and acid dyes, digital textile printing with reactive dye and pigment inks, pigment printing, disperse (dye) printing, resist felting, white and coloured resist techniques, discharge and crimping.

-The courses organised in the Fabric Printing Workshop prepare students for professional development, provide them with the mastery of techniques, and teach them to work safely with chemicals.
+The courses organised in the Textile Printing Workshop prepare students for professional development, provide them with the mastery of techniques, and teach them to work safely with chemicals.

 Facilities, equipment, tools and materials

 The facilities of the Textile Printing Workshop comprise a darkroom (F010), press room (P001), colour kitchen (P003), finishing facility (P002), and textile printer (P004).

 - Printing tables (2 x 6 m), printing screens and squeegees